Open-UAV/samples/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/-Xui3q5_jVs/0.jpg)](https://youtu.be/-Xui3q5_jVs)

 The video shows an example with a leader, and two followers with different controllers.
-The source payload archived version of https://github.com/Open-UAV/samples/tree/master/leader-follower/ .
+The source payload is a zip archive file for https://github.com/Open-UAV/samples/tree/master/leader-follower/ .

 The folder structure for the template simulation payload is shown below.
 Any simulation needs six inputs listed below.
 - drone models